Orrery

 An orrery is a mechanical model of the Solar System that illustrates or predicts the relative positions and motions of the planets and moons, usually according to the heliocentric model.
-It may also represent the relative sizes of these bodies; however, since accurate scaling is often not practical due to the actual large ratio differences, a subdued approximation may be used instead.
-Though the Greeks had working planetaria, the first orrery that was a planetarium of the modern era was produced in 1704, and one was presented to Charles Boyle, 4th Earl of Orrery – hence the name.
-They are typically driven by a clockwork mechanism with a globe representing the Sun at the centre, and with a planet at the end of each of the arms.
+It may also represent the relative sizes of these bodies; however, since accurate scaling is often not practical due to the actual large ratio differences, it may use a scaled-down approximation.
+The Greeks had working planetaria, but the first modern example was produced c.
+1712 by John Rowley.
+He named it "orrery" for his patron Charles Boyle, 4th Earl of Orrery (in County Cork, Ireland).
+The plaque on it reads "Orrery invented by Graham 1700 improved by Rowley and presented by him to John [sic] Earl of Orrery after whom it was named at the suggestion of Richard Steele."

+Orreries are typically driven by a clockwork mechanism with a globe representing the Sun at the centre, and with a planet at the end of each of a series of arms.

 History

-Ancient versions
+Ancient

-The Antikythera mechanism, discovered in 1901 in a wreck off the Greek island of Antikythera in the Mediterranean Sea, exhibited the diurnal motions of the Sun, Moon, and the five known planets.
-It has been dated between 150 and 100 BC.
-The Antikythera hand-driven mechanism is now considered one of the first orreries.
-It was geocentric and was used as a mechanical calculator to calculate astronomical positions.
+The Antikythera mechanism, discovered in 1901 in a wreck off the Greek island of Antikythera in the Mediterranean Sea, exhibited the diurnal motions of the Sun, Moon, and the five planets known to the ancient Greeks.
+It has been dated between 205 to 87 BC.
+The mechanism is considered one of the first orreries.
+It was geocentric and used as a mechanical calculator to calculate astronomical positions.

-According to Cicero, the Roman philosopher who was writing in the first century BC, the Greek polymath Posidonius constructed a planetary model.
+Cicero, the Roman philosopher and politician writing in the first century BC, has references describing planetary mechanical models.
+According to him, the Greek polymaths Thales and Posidonius both constructed a device modeling celestial motion.